-Table 1.5: Conformance Terminology (Sheet 2 of 2)
+Table 1.5: Conformance Terminology

-TERM MEANING SHOULD or RECOMMENDED Means that there might exist valid reasons in particular circumstances for an implementer to ignore a particular item, but the implementer SHALL fully understand the implications and carefully weigh the alternatives before choosing a different course.
+TERM MEANING SHALL or REQUIRED Means that the definition is an absolute requirement of the specification.
+SHALL NOT Means that the definition is an absolute prohibition of the specification.
+SHOULD or RECOMMENDED Means that there might exist valid reasons in particular circumstances for an implementer to ignore a particular item, but the implementer SHALL fully understand the implications and carefully weigh the alternatives before choosing a different course.
 SHOULD NOT or NOT RECOMMENDED Means that there might exist valid reasons in particular circumstances when the particular behavior is acceptable or even useful, but the implementer should fully understand the implications and then carefully weigh the alternatives before implementing any behavior described with this label.
 MAY or NEED NOT Means that an XJDF feature is truly optional.